alexanderkoller/pergamon/pergamon.typ

 - Greatly improved support for contributors who are not the author.
   For instance, books that have only an editor and not an author are now rendered correctly.
-- Added an option to select between long and short bibstrings.
+- Added an option to choose between long and short bibstrings.
 - Fixed a number of bugs.

 ==== Changes in 0.4.0 (2025-10-13)